jonnybergdahl/Arduino_JBWopr_Library/README.md

 > Note - The Home Assistant support is still a work in progress.

+## Work in progress

+ - Add support for state on/off for display/defcon
+ - Add support for discovery in Home Asssistant

 ## Installation

 Install using the library manager in the Arduino IDE.